gitlabhq/gitlabhq/doc/user/project/merge_requests/code_quality_diff.md

 `codeclimate.json` as an artifact.
 GitLab will then check this file and show the information inside the merge request.

+>**Note:**
+If the Code Climate report doesn't have anything to compare to, no information will be displayed in the merge request area.
+That is the case when you add the `codeclimate` job in your `.gitlab-ci.yml` for the very first time.
+Consecutive merge requests will have something to compare to and the code quality diff will be shown properly.

 For more information on how the `codeclimate` job should look like, check the example on [analyzing a project's code quality with Code Climate CLI][cc-docs].